How can Montessori be done online?

-We will be assessing students with a blend of formative, summative, and authentic assessments.
+We assess students with a blend of formative, summative, and authentic assessments.
 Ultimately, our philosophy is that all people (not just students) are different.

 Are there going to be textbooks?

-Yes, but we will not allow textbooks to “drive instruction”.
-We will use multi-media texts to supplement the live instruction of our trained Montessori guides.
-They will be used as a support material, a source of assignments, and a tangible guide for our students, teachers, and guides.
+Yes, but we do not allow textbooks to “drive instruction”.
+We use multi-media texts to supplement the live instruction of our trained Montessori guides.
+They are used as a support material, a source of assignments, and a tangible guide for our students, teachers, and guides.
 The texts that we use are deliberately chosen to fit into a model of Montessori delivery that supports the mission of the school.